-A programme of training should preferably be monitored by a Nominated Body through an approved Supervisor who should be a Chartered Engineer or an Incorporated Engineer holding a responsible position within the organisation providing the training.
+A programme of training should preferably be monitored by a Nominated Body through an approved Supervisor who should be a registered Engineering Technician (or higher) holding a responsible position within the organisation providing the training.

 It is the duty of the Supervisor to ensure that the training covers adequately the aspect outlined in A.2.1.